-2.8 Solutions for challenges, and requirements on SSbD from the perspective of SMEs
+2.8.
+Solutions for challenges, and requirements on SSbD from the perspective of SMEs

-Marko Susnik of SME-United presents that, and how, Small-and Medium-Enterprises (SMEs) play a key role in developing and implementing SSbD.
-He mentions that a critical point is not only that and how SSbD could work, but also that SMEs do not have the investment capacities for the testing.
-Whilst the presentation of Lösberg already highlighted the role of advisory firms (external hire), the same would hold for SME's, with less funds for testing.
+Bruno Susnik of SME-United presents that, and how, Small-and Medium-Enterprises (SMEs) play a key role in developing and implementing SSbD.
+He mentions that a critical point is not only that, and how SSbD could work but also that SMEs do not have the investment capacities for the testing.
+Whilst the presentation of Lösberg already highlighted the role of advisory firms (external hire), the same would hold for SMEs, with fewer funds for testing.

-Marko highlights some key characteristics of the SME-context, stressing that SMEs need be convinced about SSbD as well as on enabling to execute SSbD in a realistic setting.
+Bruno highlights some key characteristics of the SME-context, stressing that SMEs need be convinced about SSbD as well as on enabling to execute SSbD in a realistic setting.

-Marko provides a list of key items to make SSbD a success in SME-situations:
+Bruno provides a list of key items to make SSbD a success in SME-situations:

-SME-united helps, amongst others, in training, schools and infrastructure, coordinate and help in EU-projects as Partner, and participate in National initiatives.
-SMEs run a vast amount of chemical designs, and need to be "on board" for CSS and SSbD to be comprehensive a success.
+SME-united helps, amongst others, in training, schools and infrastructure, coordinates and helps in EU-projects as a partner and participates in National initiatives.
+SMEs run a vast number of chemical designs and need to be "on board" for CSS and SSbD to be comprehensive a success.
 "Costs can be breaking the necks" of many SMEs - it is a problem to work on SSbD for the sake of budget as well as multi-tasked individual scholars within SMEs.
 All in all, this yields specific criteria, and thus "no SME could be found in the testing phase, to test the JRC-Framework", as follows: